ENTRIES FOR THE 2022 AWARDS ARE NOW CLOSED

 B. However you meet the criteria of A), you must clearly show how you have shown innovation, astute business acumen, and either exceptional leadership, or made a significant contribution to a project, or demonstrated technical ability through research, or demonstrated exceptional commitment to brownfield related issues through academic or professional development in the last 7-years, in the Brownfield sector.

 C. Entrants will be judged on all round ability, not only on academic and work- related achievements, but also their enthusiasm for work within the brownfield industry.
 Entries should, in video of 60-90 seconds (MP4) outline why they should be considered for the award, and a statement of not more than 500 words, outline the major and distinguished contributions made by the candidate to the profession; include the significance of those contributions and where possible the degree of influence the nominee had in the activity or activities given.
 Included in this could be any technical innovations or solutions the nominee has developed in the last 7-years, in the Brownfield sector.

 To be included with the entry:

-h.
-A 60-90 second video of the young brownfield describing their achievements and why they should be considered.
+H. A 60-90 second video of the professional describing their key achievements and why they should be considered.